 - Assignments will count for 20% of the course grade. - They must be submitted by specific due dates. - Exams will count for 50%. - Two exams will count for 25% each. - Make-up exams will typically not be offered.
 If you are likely to miss an exam due to participation in a university-sponsored activity or religious observance, you should notify me in advance.
 In case of an emergency, see http://academicaffairs.appstate.edu/syllabi.
-For an excused missed exam, the make-up test should be taken before the next class meeting. - Presentations will count for 30%. - Three presentations will count for 10% each. - For the presentations, please form groups of four and notify me by September 6.
+For an excused missed exam, the make-up test should be taken before the next class meeting. - Presentations will count for 30%. - Three presentations will count for 10% each. - For the presentations, please form groups of four and notify me by February 7.
 Depending on the number of students, some groups may have three or five members. - The first presentation will be based on papers published in economics journals.
 Groups can choose topics on a first-come, first-served basis.
 The presentation should address: (1) why the topic is interesting, (2) what analysis is performed, (3) what data are used, (4) what conclusions are drawn, and (5) what could be one specific direction of future research.
-You are expected to choose your topics by September 13. - For the second presentation, please discuss an empirical relationship that you wish to estimate.
+You are expected to choose your topics by February 14. - For the second presentation, please discuss an empirical relationship that you wish to estimate.
 The presentation should address: (1) why the topic is interesting, (2) what data are available to conduct the analysis, (3) the specific empirical relationship to be estimated, and (4) the estimation strategy you consider most appropriate.

 - For the third presentation, you will be given a dataset to estimate an empirical relationship.
-The presentation should address: (1) the choice of your estimation strategy, (2) the strengths of your empirical approach, and (3) the drawbacks of your chosen method. - The presentation dates will be announced in class at least a week in advance. - For any presentation, if a student does not participate adequately such that the individual's group members complain to me, the student will be assigned a zero for that presentation's grade. - You are expected to be present for all presentations.
+The presentation should address: (1) the choice of your estimation strategy, (2) the strengths of your empirical approach, and (3) the drawbacks of your chosen method. - Additional details on the presentations will be provided closer to their respective dates. - For the presentations, I will seek feedback on a student's participation from the other group members.
+If a student does not participate adequately for a presentation, a penalty of at least 50% of the assigned points will be imposed. - You are expected to be present for all presentations.